roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Create a Windows node pool.md

 -   By default, you can deploy up to 100 nodes in an ACK cluster.
 To increase the quota, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 -   Before you add an existing Elastic Compute Service \(ECS\) instance that is deployed in a virtual private cloud \(VPC\), make sure that an elastic IP address \(EIP\) is associated with the ECS instance, or a NAT gateway is created for the VPC.
 In addition, you must make sure that the node can access the Internet.
 Otherwise, you may fail to add the ECS instance.

+-   A Windows node pool supports the following operating systems: Windows Server 2019 and Windows Server Core, 1909.

 ## Procedure